si-abhay/startup_manager/readme.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)  [![forthebadge](https://forthebadge.com/images/badges/powered-by-coffee.svg)](https://forthebadge.com)  [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/uses-brains.svg)](https://forthebadge.com)

-## the[ hm](https://github.com/cfgmum22/team-26/blob/hm/README.md) branch is the main branch
-#                                           Gujarat University Startup and Enterpreneurship Council(GUSEC)
+#                       StartUp Manager Project (Self Idea)

 ### PROBLEM STATEMENT
-GUSEC proposed to develop the Web Application where they can take the online application for startup Enrollment alog with their approval workflow within the system and post approval of startups, the Review meeting Scheduling, Meeting Feedback, CDC Payment by Startup, Additional Service request by startups to be taken online within the system only.
+To develop the Web Application for college authorities, where they can take the online application for startup Enrollment alog with their approval workflow within the system and post approval of startups, Investors can post blogs, Users or visitor can put up a complain, Drilldown approach to get a specific startup details, Quarterly Payment by Startup, Additional Service request by startups to be taken online within the system only.

 ### REQUIREMENTS OVERVIEW
-In current scenario, GUSEC is managing complete process manually and all the data related to startups , their team members , review feedback , funds and its very difficult and time consuming to create reports from those collected data.
+In current scenario, Colleges are generally managing complete process manually and all the data related to startups , review feedback , funds and its very difficult and time consuming to create reports from those collected data.

 🚩1.<b> User Management</b>